Robotech's Arsenal

 Others

-While I don't have any pictures handy, I do have two other markers.
-They are the Ariakon SIM-5 and ACP.
-The SIM-5 is being retired as the A5 is a better platform for what I want the marker for.
-The SIM-5 is light and duplicates the MP5s looks perfectly but lacks the versitility of the Tippmann.
-The ACP is a pistol and is generally only used as a backup marker.
+While I don't have any pictures handy, I do have other markers.
+One is the Ariakon ACP.
+The ACP is a pistol similar to the Warsensor Zues and is generally only used as a backup marker.
 Generally I have enough gear to carry so it doesn't see much action anymore but I do bring it out from time to time when I want to play pistol or want a real challenge.

 That's about it for the Arsenal, for now.
 I'm sure that's always subject to change.